isra-st/Push_Notifications_Advertisements/README.md

 Challenges of this project:

-  * Understand how do repeated impressions affect users ‘Click Through Rate’ across time
+  * Understand how do repeated impressions affect users ‘Click Through Rate’ over time
   * Perform statistical analysis

 *‘Click Through Rate’ = Number of clicks on Ads / Number of impressions of the Ads